Choosing a somatic Therapist

 4. How much experience do they have?

 Some providers might be very recently trained, others may have been working in the field for many years.
+If it is not clear from the website, you may wish to ask.

 5. What does your gut response say?